List of Halloween television specials: The Price Is Right

 Starting in Season 36 (2007), when Drew Carey began hosting the show, each season of the popular US game show has featured a full Halloween episode, with the host, announcer, models, set, and Showcases decorated for this holiday.

 Deal or no Deal UK

 In 2013 the British game show hosted a week long Halloween themed week of episodes with every contestant dressed up.

 The Wickedest Witch (1989)

-This made-for-television film aired on NBC on October 30, 1989.
+This made-for-television film, starring Rue McClanahan as the title character and part of a series of holiday specials featuring Paul Fusco's puppets, aired on NBC on October 30, 1989.

 AMC Halloween movie specials

-AMC broadcasts many Halloween classics, including the Halloween series, Friday the 13th, Nightmare on Elm Street, and An American Werewolf in London, during the month of October.
+AMC broadcasts many Halloween classics, including movies from the Halloween, Friday the 13th, A Nightmare on Elm Street, Child's Play, Scream and Saw franchises, as well Stephen King adaptations during the month of October.